 An important step to building a branding strategy is finding your target audience.
 These are the people you are offering your products and services to.
 If your message doesn’t resonate with the consumers, you won’t be able to establish awareness, trust, or brand loyalty.

 Think about your ideal customers – how old are they, are they a man or a woman, where are they from, what are their hobbies, what do they do for a living?
 Answering these questions and many more will tell you more about your target audience.
-Use that information to work on your branding strategy.
+As an example, something a lot of businesses don’t do but can be a great way to stand out is mailing postcards.
+As a result, postcards can be that personal touch to your marketing plan that sets your company apart from your competitors.

 Just to give you an example, if you’re making anti-aging products, you won’t advertise them on TikTok because most of the people on TikTok are very young.